 8 | Dos And Donts On Your Vacation

-No matter where you spend your vacation, try not to be disrespectful of the local people, their traditions and their culture.
-You don’t need to agree with their religious believes, but that doesn’t give you the right to disrespect them.
+No matter where you spend your vacation, try not to be disrespectful of the local people, their traditions, and their culture.
+You don’t need to agree with their religious beliefs, but that doesn’t give you the right to disrespect them.

 Some situations could be simply embarrassing, but in some states and countries you can even end up in jail for something as silly as jaywalking, for example.

 Take a moment and inform yourself about the customs at the place you’re visiting and possible differences from your way of life back home.

 Don’t forget to read about recommended vaccinations and take the shots, if you haven’t already.

 Remember, that hygiene is not the same everywhere in the world, so a couple of wet wipes and tissues can mean the difference between getting a nasty virus or staying healthy.

 9 | Bring Some Souvenirs Back Home